MasterRomantic/UI5-Data-Binding/README.md

 Link to YouTube video explaining the walkthrough can be found [here](https://www.youtube.com/watch?v=zaeztGyqiBw).

 Getting started guide to help you set up your UI5 CLI can be found [here](https://sap.github.io/ui5-tooling/v3/pages/GettingStarted/).

+If you are new to UI5, I recommend starting with the UI5 guided walkthrough.
+You can find my guided walkthrough repository [here](https://github.com/MasterRomantic/SAP-UI5-Walkthrough).